What Is Entrepreneurship?

 - We will go over the curriculum as needed

 - Answer questions about how to move forward

 - A coworking space at a central hub on campus to keep the grind going

 RBC Get Seeded:

-- Pitch – Be selected as 1 of 15 teams to pitch at the event to be held on November 18th, at 7PM at the Gallery Patio and Lounge in the AMS Student Nest.
+- Pitch – Be selected as 1 of 15 teams to pitch at the event to be held on November 26th, at 6PM on Zoom.

 - Get Seeded – If the audience votes you as one of the top 8 business ideas, you will receive $500 to support your venture.

 Don’t have an idea, but want to come support what UBC students are doing?
-Come back soon for a link to register as a voting audience member!
-Help choose the top 8 that receives the $500 to support their venture, see you there!
+Or want a chance to win your choice of AirPods or an Apple Watch?
+Learn more and RSVP here to register as a voting audience member!
+Help choose the top 8 that receives the $500 to support their venture – see you there!

 I feel like my idea is solid, now what?